370 Huntington Avenue

 - Individual and team productivity, with respect to crowd sourcing

 - Collaborative decision making and collective intelligence

-- Computational social science, business analytics, data science, data mining, “Big Data”
+- The intersection of computational social science, business analytics, and data science

 - Social influence and peer effects in collective problem solving and decision making over social networks

 - PhD in Information Systems, Technische University at Munchen, Germany

 - MS in Information Systems, Technische University at Munchen, Germany